brickops/databricks-botops-course/README.md

 ## What is a Bot?

-TODO A Bot is a an app which uses LLM components, e.g. an agent (if it does autonomous routing/decisions).
+A Bot is a an app which uses LLM components, e.g. an agent (if it does autonomous routing/decisions), a chatbot, or an LLM-based endpoint which replies to requests using LLM (Large Language Models=).

-## Preparation
+## Focus

 How can we deploy Databricks bots in a way that is:

 - (git-)versioned
 - usable
 - ordered and sustainable
-- enabling decentralized domain ownership for each data domain and team
+- enabling each developer / data scientist to do deploy
-    - this somehow enables data mesh-like principles
 - way of working for exploration, development, staging and production of pipelines

 ## Repository structure

-We will do our tasks in the context of the folder representing the revenue data pipeline or flow:
+We will do our tasks in the context of the folder representing the `tripbot` ml flow:

 `orgs/acme/domains/transport/projects/taxinyc/flows/ml/tripbot/`